Nicrophorus vespilloides: Burying behavior

-This is one of the most well studied of the burying beetles with over 1,000 citations found via Google Scholar.
+Sister beetle

 What had been considered Nicrophorus vespilloides in mid and eastern Canada and northeastern USA was determined by Sikes et al. in 2016 to be a separate, overlooked sister species of Nicrophorus vespilloides that had been named by Kirby in 1837.

-This sister species, Nicrophorus hebes Kirby, is restricted to Sphagnum bogs and marshes,.
+This sister species, Nicrophorus hebes Kirby, is restricted to Sphagnum bogs and marshes.
 Nicrophorus vespilloides occurs throughout the northern Palearctic, Alaska and northwestern Canada where it is found in open forest habitats.
 The restriction of its sister species N. hebes to bogs in North America has been attributed to competition with its closely related congener, N. defodiens which in this area is found in forest habitats.
 N. hebes reproduces exclusively in bogs in North America and is never found in adjacent (<100 m) forested habitat in the Mer Bleue bog area near Ottawa, Ontario, Canada.

+Mites

 There are also a number of phoretic (hitch-hiking) mites that are associated with N. vespilloides.
 These include Pelzneria nr. crenulata, Macrocheles merderius, and Uroobovella nr. novasimilis and the largest mite Poecilochirus carabi.
 P. carabi is not attached by any physical means (such as a secreted anal stalk in the case of M. merderius) to N. vespilloides.
 When the males or females of N. vespilloides have finished breeding on a carcass the deutonymphs of P. carabi roam freely about the body of the beetles as they search for new carcasses to reproduce.
 It had been proposed that P. carabi deutonymphs, on arrival at a new carcass dismounted from the beetles and consumed fly eggs and larvae which would have competed for the beetle larvae for food.
 This relationship which benefited the beetles has been described as mutualistic.
 However, it has been shown that adults of P. carabi consume the eggs of N. vespilloides and that this has direct and negative effects on the reproduction of this beetle species.
+This is one of the most well studied of the burying beetles with over 1,000 citations found via Google Scholar.
 N. vespilloides is also used as a model organism in the study of social immunity.